-Available Funds is defined as the sum of cash and available funds from the REIT's undrawn Credit Facility (as defined herein).
+Available Funds is defined as the sum of cash and available funds from the REIT's undrawn Credit Facility ("Available Funds").
 Management believes Available Funds is an important measure in determining the resources available to meet ongoing obligations.
 Refer to "Liquidity and Capital Investment - Liquidity" for reconciliation.